hshutan/FlipDotDisplay_Clock1_SWv1/README.md

 The Arduino program displays a simple clock on a 45x7 flip dot panel.
 Time is read from a connected IIC RTC.
 The code will quickly write minute changes, and then once per hour, fully re-write the display from scratch.

 Most information on this project is on the PCB's [github page](https://github.com/hshutan/45x7-flipdot-controller)

+Note that you will need to try various `onPulseLengthMicros`, `offPulseLengthMicros`, `onRecoverTime`, and `offRecoverTime settings` to produce reliable dot flips on your specific power supply and voltage.